A Few Commonly Asked Questions

 RSI has 24-hour on-call nursing support available to direct medical care, even if a nurse is not present.

 What structured activities are offered?

 Activities vary depending on the individual.
 Our coordinators help each client develop a plan based on personal goals and interests.
 Activities could include attending school or classes, looking for employment, pursuing hobbies and interests, going out for coffee, exercising, and attending clubs or social events.
 We also offer small-group activities that are agreed upon by the people living in each home.

-Will clients be given time alone (without staff supervision) in the home or the community?
+Will individuals be given time alone (without staff supervision) in the home or the community?

 This is an individual decision made by the person and their team.
 Some individuals can safely remain alone for periods of time while others may need staff supervision at all times.